Top 5 Optometry Billing and Coding Errors: Prevention Guide

 Schedule a demo today to see why thousands of optometrists simplify coding and billing, reduce denials, and protect their financial health with RevolutionEHR.

+How do I determine if an exam should be billed as medical or routine?
 Look at the primary reason for the visit.
 If the patient presents with medical symptoms or conditions requiring diagnosis and treatment, bill as medical.
 If it's for general vision assessment and updating prescriptions, bill as routine.

+What's the best way to prevent duplicate claim submissions?
 Implement a tracking system for all submitted claims and use automated verification tools.
 Wait for the standard processing time (typically 30 days) before following up on unpaid claims.

+What documentation is required for medical necessity?
 Include detailed symptoms, diagnosis codes, test results, and treatment plans that clearly support why each procedure was necessary for the patient's condition.

 How can I improve my claim acceptance rate?